Etablissements A. Bourdereau CINEX

 — ARRI GmbH

-It had been attempted a few times before.
-Carl Akeley tried to develop a reflex finder for his "Pancake" 35mm camera, but he was unsuccessful and ultimately settled on a dual lens system, with the viewing lens and taking lens mounted side by side for simultaneous viewing and shooting.
+It had been attempted before.
+Carl Akeley tried to develop a reflex finder for his "Pancake" 35mm camera but was unsuccessful and ultimately settled on a dual lens system, with the viewing lens and taking lens mounted side by side for simultaneous viewing and shooting.

 Who do you think developed the first reflex viewfinder for a motion picture camera?
 Leave your thoughts in the comments below.